Hundemeier/sacn/README.md

  * `fps: int` the frames per second.
 See explanation above.
 Has to be >0.
 Default: 30
  * `universeDiscovery: bool` if true, universe discovery messages are send out via broadcast every 10s.
 For this feature to function properly on Windows, you have to provide a bind address.
 Default: True
  * `manual_flush: bool` if set to true, the output-thread will not automatically send out packets.
-USe the function `flush()` to send out all universes.
+Use the function `flush()` to send out all universes.
 Default: False

+When manually flushed, the E1.31 sync feature is used.
+So all universe data is send out, and after all data was send out a sync packet is send to all receivers and then they are allowed to display the received data.
+Note that not all receiver implemented this feature of the sACN protocol.

 Example for the usage of the manual_flush:
 ```python